-Looking today at week-over-week shares outstanding changes among the universe of ETFs covered at ETF Channel, one standout is the Daily Technology Bull 3X Shares (Symbol: TECL) where we have detected an approximate $48.8 million dollar outflow -- that's a 3.1% decrease week over week (from 6,400,000 to 6,200,000).
-The chart below shows the one year price performance of TECL, versus its 200 day moving average:
+Looking today at week-over-week shares outstanding changes among the universe of ETFs covered at ETF Channel, one standout is the Daily Technology Bull 3X Shares (Symbol: TECL) where we have detected an approximate $115.7 million dollar outflow -- that's a 4.0% decrease week over week (from 46,200,000 to 44,350,000).
+Among the largest underlying components of TECL, in trading today Akamai Technologies Inc (Symbol: AKAM) is up about 1.1%, Amphenol Corp.
+(Symbol: APH) is up about 0.4%, and Ansys Inc. (Symbol: ANSS) is lower by about 0.3%.
+For a complete list of holdings, visit the TECL Holdings page » The chart below shows the one year price performance of TECL, versus its 200 day moving average:

 Exchange traded funds (ETFs) trade just like stocks, but instead of ''shares'' investors are actually buying and selling ''units''.
 These ''units'' can be traded back and forth just like stocks, but can also be created or destroyed to accommodate investor demand.
 Each week we monitor the week-over-week change in shares outstanding data, to keep a lookout for those ETFs experiencing notable inflows (many new units created) or outflows (many old units destroyed).
 Creation of new units will mean the underlying holdings of the ETF need to be purchased, while destruction of units involves selling underlying holdings, so large flows can also impact the individual components held within ETFs.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.